privacy-scaling-explorations/p0tion/phase2cli/README.md

 - `phase2cli`: CLI entry point.
 - `phase2cli auth`: Starts the Device Flow authentication workflow for Github OAuth 2.0.
 - `phase2cli contribute`: Allow a user to participate by computing a contribution for each circuit of a selected ceremony (from those currently running).
-- `phase2cli ceremony setup`: Allow the coordinator to setup a new ceremony for a particular set/variants of circuits.
+- `phase2cli coordinate setup`: Allow the coordinator to setup a new ceremony for a particular set/variants of circuits.
-- `phase2cli ceremony observe`: Allow the coordinator to monitor in real-time who is currently contributing for a circuit of a ceremony.
+- `phase2cli coordinate observe`: Allow the coordinator to monitor in real-time who is currently contributing for a circuit of a ceremony.

 ## Getting Started